titlestad/slackrep/README.md

 Slackrep
 ---------
-Enhance your Slack experience with slackrep – a versatile Slack app designed to empower users with a variety of practical tools.
+Enhance your Slack experience with Slackrep – a versatile Slack app designed to empower users with a variety of practical tools.
 Acting as a dedicated representative within your Slack workspace, Slackrep streamlines manual tasks and facilitates seamless interactions.

 **Key Features:**
 1. Automation and Delegation